vmware-clarity/ng-clarity/docs/INSTALLATION.md

 ## Installing Clarity Angular

-1. The easiest way to run a sample Angular application with Clarity is to use the Angular CLI and run `ng add @clr/angular`.
-If you have an existing project or are not using the Angular CLI, follow the following steps.

-2. Install the clarity-angular package through npm:
+1. Install the clarity-angular package through npm:

     ```bash
     npm install @clr/angular --save
     ```

-3. Import the ClarityModule into your Angular application's module.
+2. Import the ClarityModule into your Angular application's module.
 Your application's main module might look like this:

     ```typescript